 How to get here: Park at Prospect Point car park and walk down to the bridge.

 If you wander further around the Seawall you’ll find Siwash Rock, a famous rock structure with a small Douglas fir on top.
 It is located between 3rd Beach, Prospect Point and Lions Gate Bridge and is one of the most photographed spots in Stanley Park.

 The heart of Vancouver is made up of several colourful neighbourhoods which have their own characteristics.
 Downtown is easily walkable thanks to the grid street system so you can cover a lot in one day.
-Here are a few of the best photo spots in Downtown.
+It also has some of the most instagrammable spots in Vancouver.